ava-labs/avalanchego/CONTRIBUTING.md

 ### Do you have questions about the source code?

-- Ask any question about AvalancheGo in the [Discord server](https://discord.com/invite/RwXY7P6).
+- Ask any question about AvalancheGo under GitHub [discussions](https://github.com/ava-labs/avalanchego/discussions/categories/q-a).

 ### Do you want to contribute to the Avalanche documentation?